Mānuka: Uses

+In traditional Māori culture, mānuka was used for a wide variety of uses, including as a building material, for items such as combs, paddles and digging sticks, to construct eel weirs, for weaponry, and to construct pallisade walls of pā.
+The plant also had uses in traditional rongoā medicine, with infusions being made from leaves, or by collecting mānuka gum.

 The wood was often used for tool handles.
-Mānuka sawdust imparts a delicious flavour when used for smoking meats and fish.
+Mānuka sawdust imparts a distinctive flavour when used for smoking meats and fish.
 It is cultivated in Australia and New Zealand for mānuka honey, produced when honeybees gather the nectar from its flowers, and for the pharmaceutical industry.
 It is also used for carving.
 An essential oil, for which many medicinal claims are made, is produced by steam distillation of its leaves.
 Mānuka, as it is called by most New Zealanders, was used in pre-European times by Māori, and still is.
 A decoction of the leaves was drunk for urinary complaints and as a febrifuge (an agent for reducing fever).
 The steam from leaves boiled in water was inhaled for head colds.
 A decoction was prepared from the leaves and bark and the warm liquid was rubbed on stiff muscles and aching joints.
 The emollient white gum, called pai mānuka, was given to nursing babies and also used to treat scalds and burns.
 Chewing the bark is said to have a relaxing effect and it enhances sleep.

+Mānuka leaves have been used as a flavouring agent in craft beers and tonics.